Knowledge exchange and impact

 There are a range of useful contacts who can help you plan for impact:

-Specifically aimed at social science researchers and offers guidance on writing pathways to impact communication strategies and public engagement activities
+The ESRC Impact Toolkit is specifically aimed at social science researchers and offers guidance on writing pathways to impact communication strategies and public engagement activities.

-A lively and topical blog run by the London School of Economics geared towards social science research
+The LSE Impact Blog is a lively and topical blog run by the London School of Economics geared towards social science research.

 Developed by Professor Mark Reed, the Fast Track Impact website provides more information, advice and resources about impact planning, engaging with stakeholders and writing impact pathway statements for funding bids.